ComPtr: Towards Diverse Bi-source Dense Prediction Tasks via A Simple yet General Complementary Transformer: Experiments

 \subsection{RGB-D Semantic Segmentation (RGB-D SS)}

-\textbf{Datasets.} We also conduct extended experiments and analysis on the popular indoor \textbf{RGB-D SS} benchmark, NYU-Depth V2 dataset with 40 classes~\cite{NYUDv2-40classes}.
-It contains 1449 pairs of RGB-D images with the shape of $480 \times 640$, which is captured in the indoor scene.
+\textbf{Datasets.} We also conduct extended experiments and analysis on the popular indoor \textbf{RGB-D SS} benchmark, SUN-RGBD dataset with 37 classes~\cite{SUN-RGBD-37classes}.
+It contains 10335 pairs of RGB-D images with the shape of $530 \times 730$, which is captured in the indoor scene, and there are 5285 image pairs for training and 5050 image pairs for testing.
 It is a representative and challenging RGB-D semantic segmentation dataset and includes complex and diverse indoor categories such as scene structures like walls and floors, furniture items like beds and chairs, and objects like lamps and bags.
-There are 795 image pairs for training and 654 image pairs for testing as~\cite{rgbdss-SA-Gate,rgbdss-ShapeConv}.
-Following the practices and strategies of the existing works~\cite{rgbdss-PDCNet,rgbdss-DCANet,rgbdss-ShapeConv,rgbdss-NANet,rgbdss-SGNet,rgbdss-SA-Gate}, we employ some general data augmentation strategies as~\cite{rgbdss-SA-Gate,rgbdss-SGNet}, including random flipping, scaling and cropping, and set the number of epochs as 400, batch size as 8, initial learning rate as 0.00001, weight decay as 0.0001, and input size as $480 \times 480$, respectively.
+Following the practices and strategies of the existing works~\cite{mmseg-DPFormer,mmseg-CMX,mmseg-ShapeConv,mmseg-SA-Gate}, we employ some general data augmentation strategies as~\cite{mmseg-SA-Gate,mmseg-SGNet}, including random flipping, scaling and cropping, and set the number of epochs as 400, batch size as 14, initial learning rate as 0.00001, weight decay as 0.0001, and input size as $480 \times 480$, respectively.
 The poly learning rate scheduler~\cite{poly} with a warm-up stage and a factor of 0.9 is imposed on the AdamW optimizer~\cite{AdamW}.

-\textbf{Metrics.} For RGB-D SS, three commonly used metrics, \textit{pixel accuracy} (Pixel Acc.), \textit{mean accuracy} (Mean Acc.), and \textit{mean region intersection over union} (Mean IOU) are reported here.
-And they are defined as follows: